OpenDreamKit/OpenDreamKit.github.io/_posts/2016-11-04-jupyterday-orsay.md

 an easy access to class documentation and appealing practical exercises for students, to share ideas between colleagues and to initiate a reflexion to allow reproducible research works.

-## Where: Room 1-2-3 of the [Institut d'Astrophysique Spatiale](http://www.ias.u-psud.fr/), Orsay, France
+- Where: Room 1-2-3 of the [Institut d'Astrophysique Spatiale](http://www.ias.u-psud.fr/), Orsay, France
-## When: 6th of December 2016
+- When: 6th of December 2016
-## Who: four core developers of Jupyter tools will be present (S. Corlay, A, Darian, T. Kluyver, B. Ragan-Kelley) and V. Ponswho is working on SageMathCloud.
+- Who: four core developers of Jupyter tools will be present (S. Corlay, A, Darian, T. Kluyver, B. Ragan-Kelley) and V. Pons who is working on SageMathCloud.

 [Subscriptions are free but mandatory](https://indico.lal.in2p3.fr/event/3319/registration/register#/register).
 Most of talks and workshops will be given in English.
 You may need to bring your own training materials, in which case we will warn you in advance.

-# Agenda:
+## Agenda:

-## 9h15-9h45: Welcome
+- 9h15-9h45: Welcome
-## 9h45-12h45 Presentations
+- 9h45-12h45 Presentations
  - A. Darian et S. Corlay : JupyterLab and third-party extensions, featuring ipywidgets: the next generation of Jupyter notebooks.
  - B. Ragan-Kelley : JupyterHub: Deploying Jupyter Notebooks for students and researchers.
  - B. Ragan-Kelley : nbdime: diffing and merging notebooks.
  - V. Pons : the SageMathCloud platform

-## 12h45-14h00 Buffet
+- 12h45-14h00 Buffet
-## 14h00-14h30 T. Kluyver: Nbconvert: make things from notebooks
+- 14h00-14h30 T. Kluyver: Nbconvert: make things from notebooks
-## 14h30-17h30 Workshops run in parallel
+- 14h30-17h30 Workshops run in parallel

-# Presentations and Workshops:
+## Presentations:
 1) A. Darian et S. Corlay : JupyterLab and third-party extensions, featuring ipywidgets: the next generation of Jupyter notebooks

 This talk will consist of an architectural overview and the current state of affairs of the new JupyterLab and ipywidgets.